 - Proof of age – photo/scan of passport, national ID card or driving licence.

 4. Applicants are required to submit the programme of music they intend to play in each round of the Competition in which they are selected to play.
 Each programme must include pieces of contrasting styles and periods.
-Whilst Competitors are strongly advised not to but may repeat as many pieces as they wish from one round to the next.
+Whilst Competitors are strongly advised not to repeat pieces in subsequent rounds they may nevertheless choose to repeat pieces from one round to the next.
 The music chosen for performance in the Finalists' Concert should seek to engage and be accessible to a live public audience.
 All music chosen is subject to approval by the Competitor's Selectors.
 Your programme for each round must not exceed the following time limits:

 - Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday)

 - Semi-Finals: 20 minutes.
 (Friday)

 - Final (Finalists’ Concert) 25 minutes.
 (Saturday evening)

-5. Competitors selected for the Preliminary Round must bring with them three copies of a score including accompaniment of each piece of music to be performed during each round of the Competition.
+5. Competitors selected for the Preliminary Round must bring with them three photocopies of a score, including accompaniment of each piece of music, to be performed during each round of the Competition.
 Whilst facilities for photocopying are available at Routh Concert Hall, copies must be paid for in advance in cash at a rate of £0.05p per page.
-The relevant copies must be handed-in to the administration desk of the Routh Concert Hall for the Adjudicators' use on the day of the Competitor's first performance (not before) and the day of each subsequent performance.
+The relevant copies must be handed in to the administration desk of Routh Concert Hall for the Adjudicators' use on the day of the Competitor's first performance (not before) and on the day of each subsequent performance.
 For the avoidance of doubt, it is the Competitor’s personal responsibility to ensure that there is no infringement of copyright in the submission and/or use of any photocopy.